jmoyers/jmoyers.org/src/content/index.md

 I enjoy building software that solve problems in the real world.
 I think a lot about startups, the way in which we build software, and how to create an environment where hungry/humble/smart people can thrive.
 I love design and user experience and I care a lot about what I do.
-Outcome over process and output.
+Outcome over output.

 <div class="resume-layout">
 <div class="resume-main">